-Abilify (generic name aripiprazole) is an antipsychotic drug first approved for use in the United States in 2002 to treat schizophrenia, but its uses have grown and many doctors also prescribe it for off-label uses.
-It works by affecting chemicals in the brain (dopamine and serotonin) to keep them in balance.
+Abilify (generic name aripiprazole) is an antipsychotic drug first approved for use in the United States in 2002 to treat schizophrenia, but its uses have grown and a lot of doctors also prescribe it for off-label uses.

-But the drug is associated with many side effects, some of them serious.
-The Food and Drug Administration (FDA) even requires boxed warnings of increased risk of mortality for elderly patients with dementia, as well as a risk of suicidal thoughts and behaviors among children and young people.
-Some patients taking Abilify also report compulsive urges to gamble, leading some to financial hardship and ruin.
+However, the medication is associated with many side effects, some of them serious.
+The Food and Drug Administration (FDA) requires boxed warnings of increased risk of mortality for older patients with dementia, as well as a risk of suicidal thoughts and behaviors among children and young men and women.
+Some individuals taking Abilify additionally report compulsive urges to gamble, causing some to financial hardship.

-Abilify is manufactured by Otsuka Pharmaceutical Co., which markets the drug with Bristol-Myers Squibb in the United States.
-It has several listed and approved uses:
+The medication is manufactured by Otsuka Pharmaceutical Co., which markets the drug with Bristol-Myers Squibb in the United States.
+It has several recorded and approved applications: